• Skip to main content

 How to Peel Hard Boiled Eggs

-One of the best things about making Instant Pot hard boiled eggs is that the shells come off totally perfectly!
-Lightly tap the egg after it comes out of the ice bath on a counter or hard surface.
+One of the best things about making Instant Pot hard boiled eggs is that the shells come off perfectly!
+Lightly tap the egg on a counter or hard surface once you remove it from the ice bath.

 • If eggs are peeled immediately after being cooked, they will remain fresh in the fridge for 5 days.